Irish Geneaography

 How do you use this application?

-• Finally, click on the slider icon (the double rectangle containing back-to-back arrows on the left of the map window) and the screen should now have a grey bar bisecting the images, like the one pictured above.
-Move this left or right to compare the old map with the modern one or aerial image.
+• The map image should now show both styles of maps side by side as illustrated above.
+Use the small slider box in the centre of the image to compare the old map with the modern one or aerial image.
 This is brilliant for seeing where farms have long been established versus newer ones that might have appeared in a townland, or for seeing how the growth of towns and villages may have swallowed up previous houses and farms.

 Read on...